-For more information about when these children turn 18 (adulthood) contact Student Finance.
+For more information about when children turn 18 (adulthood) contact Student Finance.

 How to apply

-If you think you are eligible to receive financial support through the 16-19 Bursary Fund & Free Meals scheme, applications will be available to collect from college or can be downloaded HERE.
+If you think you are eligible to receive financial support through the 16-19 Bursary Fund & Free Meals scheme, you can download an application form from the top of this page.

-Complete the application form and return to college (details of how to return on the application form) along with photocopies of all the evidence required.
+Complete the application form and return to college (details of how to return are on the application form) along with photocopies of all the evidence required.
 If insufficient evidence is provided, applications will be returned.

-Applications are now open and the initial deadline for applications to be returned is Friday 30 August 2019 in order to receive the first payment on time.
-Students may apply after this date but applications may take up to 4 weeks to process.
+Applications are now open and the initial deadline for applications to be returned is Friday 27 August 2021 in order to receive the first payment on time.
+Students can apply after this date but applications may take up to 4 weeks to process.

-Successful students will receive an initial payment of £100 in September at the start of their course.
+Successful students will receive a payment in September at the start of their course.
 This is to help with the initial costs of starting college such as books, transport, equipment etc..
-Students can then receive a maximum of £100 per half-term from 4 November.
 Payments will be subject to evidence of effort, satisfactory attendance and work performance (payments will be withheld if the student is placed on a Senior Management contract or above of the Trust Interventions procedure).

 If a student withdraws from college, payments will be stopped from the date of the withdrawal.
 College reserves the right to ask for any monies paid in advance to be returned.